Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 **Campaign Configuration Related Errors**

 In order to fully utilize the Call Ingestion API, there are some configuration requirements for the campaign that the call is being submitted under.
 Here's a list of those requirements:

   * Campaigns must be setup with a campaign type of **External**
-  * Campaigns need to be configured with transciption enabled
+  * Campaigns need to be have the **Signal AI** product feature enabled
-  * Campaigns need to have Signal AI enabled at at least one Signal configured
+  * Campaigns need to hav at least one Signal configured

 If any of these settings are misconfigured you'll see error message similar to the examples below.
 *Please contact the Invoca support team at questions@invoca.com for setup assistance.*